Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 ![](https://i.imgur.com/F0TR3W4.png)

 In this guide, we’ll delve into the three fundamental principles of Zero Trust: Least Privilege Access, Always Verify, and Risk Mitigation.
-Each principle is critical for building a resilient and dynamic security environment where threats are not only recognized but also effectively contained.
+Each principle is critical for building a resilient and dynamic security environment where threats are not only recognised but also effectively contained.
 Join us as we explore how these principles can fortify your organisation against the ever-changing landscape of cyber threats.

 - `Least Privilege Access`
 - `Always Verify`